kapdom/vue-simple-loader/README.md

 # Vue Simple Loader
-Add nice and simple loader to your project.
+Nice and simple loader to your project.
 ## Getting started
 #### Requirements
 Vue.js 2.+